junxit/us-congress-bills-113/bill.md

 - **(1)** use all of the lawful tools at its disposal to bring Warren Weinstein home to his family;
 - **(2)** make the return of all United States citizens held captive abroad, regardless of their different circumstances, a top priority; and
 - **(3)** keep Congress apprised of actions to achieve these goals as new information is available, or quarterly if no new information is available.

+## § 1.
+Sense of Congress

+It is the sense of Congress that the United States Government should—

+- **(1)** use all of the lawful tools at its disposal to bring Warren Weinstein home to his family;
+- **(2)** make the return of all United States citizens held captive abroad, regardless of their different circumstances, a top priority; and
+- **(3)** keep Congress apprised of actions to achieve these goals as new information is available, or quarterly if no new information is available.

+## § 2.
+Rule of construction

+Nothing in this resolution shall be construed as an authorization for the use of military force.